Can I Claim R&D Tax Credits Every Year?

 1 minute

-In short, Yes, a business can claim every year as long as the company is continuing R&D activities in their accounting periods.
+In short, yes, a business can claim every year as long as the company is continuing R&D activities in their accounting periods.
 Companies are eligible each year to make an application for relief depending on qualifying activities if in line with HMRC guidelines.
 It is expected that a company that invests in R&D will claim each year as the notion of R&D will be ingrained in their business operations.

 Can I claim R&D tax credits every year?

 A query we often receive is whether R&D tax credits are claimed as a one-time effort.
 This question is often of interest to companies who regularly engage in R&D activities and projects.
 In short, the answer as explained above is yes.
-Companies that are involved in development work to enhance capabilities of a particular product, process, or methodology or extend the overall knowledge of the field they are operating in could potentially benefit from R&D Tax reliefs.
+Companies that are involved in development work to enhance capabilities of a particular product, process, or methodology, or extend the overall knowledge of the field they are operating in could potentially benefit from R&D Tax reliefs.

 Within each accounting period, the R&D activities should be defined clearly to highlight the advances sought in each year and how they attempted to resolve the challenges of the R&D projects.
 In this instance where an R&D project extends over multiple years, it’s possible to submit claims for each year if the activities are ringfenced appropriately.